-Each applicant completes an application that includes information with respect to the applicant's liabilities, income, credit history, employment history and personal information.
-The Option One Underwriting Guidelines require a credit report on each applicant from a credit reporting company.
-The report typically contains information relating to such matters as credit history with local and national merchants and lenders, installment debt payments and any record of defaults, bankruptcies, repossessions or judgments.
+Each mortgage loan applicant completes an application that includes information with respect to the applicant's liabilities, income, credit history, employment history and personal information.
+The Option One Underwriting Guidelines require a credit report and, if available, a credit score on each applicant from a credit-reporting agency.
+The credit report typically contains information relating to such matters as credit history with local and national merchants and lenders, installment debt payments and any record of defaults, bankruptcies, repossessions or judgments.
+A credit score is a statistical ranking of likely future credit performance developed by Fair, Isaac and Co., Inc. and made available through the three national credit data repositories-Equifax, TransUnion and Experian.

 Mortgaged properties that are to secure mortgage loans generally are appraised by qualified independent appraisers.
 Such appraisers inspect and appraise the subject property and verify that such property is in acceptable condition.
 Following each appraisal, the appraiser prepares a report which includes a market value analysis based on recent sales of comparable homes in the area and, when deemed appropriate, replacement cost analysis based on the current cost of constructing a similar home.
-All appraisals are required to conform to the Uniform Standards of Professional Appraisal Practice adopted by the Appraisal Standards Board of the Appraisal Foundation and are generally on forms acceptable to Freddie Mac.
-The Option One Underwriting Guidelines require a review of the appraisal by a loan underwriter, who may request a written review by an independent appraiser retained by Option One.
+All appraisals are required to conform to the Uniform Standards of Professional Appraisal Practice adopted by the Appraisal Standards Board of the Appraisal Foundation and are generally on forms acceptable to Fannie Mae and Freddie Mac.